 DEIs and the toxic, punitive forms of social justice activism warrant fear.
 I do not want my colleagues to give in to this fear.
 Recognizing the danger is the first step to preventing it; to not giving in to fear.

 The rise of DEI statements is a symptom of a rising tide among institutions of higher education to endorse de facto political discrimination in the name of social justice.
 Fears about not getting the job, the invitation to a panel, or the promotion are well-justified.
 For individual academics, it will take extraordinary courage to risk and resist the vindictive punishment of one’s colleagues.

 However, it is possible that this rising tide of political intolerance and litmus tests can be stemmed, not by individuals, but by institutions.
 Perhaps some will step up to create an alternative: “At Our University, we value truth, reason, evidence, and accomplishments.
 We don’t care about your politics or demographics.
 We realize that ‘justice’ means different things to different people, so we reject declarations of loyalty to any ideology.”
 My guess is that people would flock to such a place.

 The rest, however, are complicit in creating a climate of fear, regardless of whether or not I personally have to write a statement about how I advance diversity, equity, and inclusion.

 Except I have just published mine.

 Lee Jussim is a professor of social psychology at Rutgers University and was a Fellow and Consulting Scholar at the Center for Advanced Study in the Behavioral Sciences at Stanford University (2013-15).
-He can be followed on Twitter @PsychRabble
+The views presented here are his alone, and do not reflect views approved or endorsed by any institution or organization, past or present, that he has worked for.
+He can be followed on twitter @PsychRabble